vanlife hiatus in 2026

 Eventually I found a place out in the country (on a literal farm road between pecan groves) that didn’t care what kind of doggo Muffin was.
 The landlord even waived the $250 pet fee that was mentioned on the listing.

 The place is big old house that was subdivided into apartments.
-Not going to win any contests or impress wimmenfolk but it it meets my needs at a fair price.
-A small fenced yard for Muffin, a gas range (yay!), a washer/dryer1, a rooftop antenna with coax to the living room.
+Not going to win any beauty contests or impress wimmenfolk but it it meets my needs at a fair price.
+A small fenced yard for Muffin, a gas range (yay!), a washer/dryer3, a rooftop antenna with coax to the living room.
 The gas station a 1/4mi up the road has the best prices I’ve seen anywhere in ELP.
 Now if I can just find some good menudo…

 what I didn’t need